AguaClara/high_g_flocculation-DEPRECATED/HighGFlocculation_Spring2018_ResearchReportFinalDraft.md

 ## Abstract
 The High G flocculation team (High G Team) seeks to understand and mitigate the increase of pressure (also known as headloss) throughout experimental flocculators.
 First, The High G team found that a buildup of coagulant- and not clay, is causing the pressure buildup in the flocculator for particle removal teams.
 This pressure buildup may be affecting the removal efficiency of the flocculator as particle removal experiments progress.
 The High G team determined that using hydrophobic tubing is not an effective mean of reducing pressure buildup.
 Through various experiments the team found that pressure increase can be mitigated through creating a high shear force in the flocculator  through sudden, short increases in water flow.
 We have determined a value which is the lowest amount of shear force necessary to mitigate pressure.

+#### Tanvi: Start the abstract with a brief sentence explaining that this headloss increase is problem to MANY teams and why (upside-down triangle writing startegy!).
+Maybe something like 'in past semesters, aguaclara teams have noticed an increase in headloss .... which has been hypothesised to cause problems in ..

 <div class="alert alert-block alert-danger">
 Remove quotes from "High G Flocculation team (High G team)"